Ecwid/ecwid-api-docs/README.md

 # Changelog

+## October 10, 2018

+Added `Accept-Encoding: gzip` header support for the Ecwid REST API requests.

+You can use this optional header to get responses from the Ecwid REST API quicker.
+This header tells Ecwid to provide compressed version of the response, thus it improves the speed of the responses.

+Use it to make 'heavy' requests like getting all products or orders from a store.

 ## October 4, 2018

 Available date formats for the REST API were changed in the documentation to only include UNIX Timestamp format – for ease of access and understanding.